informatici/openhospital/README.md

     mvn clean install

-**How to create the DataBase**:

-You need a local (or remote) MySQL server where to run the script in mysql/db/ folder
+You need a local (or remote) MySQL server where to run the JUnit tests.

-	create_all_en.sql

-For remote MySQL server you need to change:
-- rsc/database.properties
-- rsc/log4j.properties

-***With docker compose***

 Simply run:

 	docker-compose up

 **How to launch the software**:

-Use scripts OpenHospital.sh (Linux) or OpenHospital.cmd (Windows)

-**Other info**

-Please read Admin and User manuals in doc/ folder
+You need a GUI (Graphic User Interface) in order to use the core:

+* clone [OpenHospital-gui](https://github.com/informatici/openhospital-gui) for a Java Swing interface, follow the instructions in the related README.md

 # How to contribute